moody/Waffle/README.md

 root:Layout()
 ```

-**Attaching an existing component.** `AttachComponent` grafts an already-composed container or leaf, built independently with its own `Waffle:Flex()` call, into another container's children as-is.
+**Attaching an existing component.** `AttachComponent` grafts an already-composed component, built independently with its own `Waffle:Flex()` call, into another container's children as-is.
 Its own direction, size, and structure carry over unchanged, unlike `AddRow`/`AddColumn`, which force a fresh node's direction.
 Useful for composing a widget's own tree separately, then joining it into a caller's tree once it's ready:

 ```lua
 local sidebar = Waffle:Flex({ frame = sidebarFrame, direction = "COLUMN", width = 100, height = 300 })